3ventic/Twitch-API/IRC.md

 ### CLEARCHAT

-Username is timed out on channel:
+Username is timed out or banned on a channel.
+See CLEARCHAT tags [below](#clearchat-1) to differentiate.

 ```
 > :tmi.twitch.tv CLEARCHAT #channel :twitch_username